Atheros CSI Tool

 Please check the documentation for more details on how to use this tool.

 Our tool support the boradcast mode, where one transmitter will broadcast the packet and multiple receiver will receive this packet and calculate the CSI.
 To support this mode, we modify the MAC address of the receivers' Wi-Fi NIC card to a common address and then use our sendData function to send packets to this common address.
 This mode has been verified by Kun Qian from Tsinghua University.
-Here you can find the tutorial wirtten by him about how to set up the broadcast mode.
-Thank Kun for his contribution!

 Below is the amplitude of CSI that is collected from 10 consecutive channels (channel 1-10) at 2.4GHz